Fab City Hamburg e. V. to focus on digital local production

 Opening of Fab City Labs planned

-Benedikt Seidel, Board Member of the new association, remarked: "We do not allow ourselves to be surprised by the digital revolution.
-But we are shaping into a circular economy in which many good jobs are created with our strong local and international partner organisations.
+Benedikt Seidel, Board Member of the new association, remarked: "We are not letting ourselves be surprised by the digital revolution.
+But we are becoming a circular economy in which many good jobs are created with our strong local and international partner organisations.
 The first step will be to set up a digital and physical infrastructure that connects Hamburg to the global Fab City network."
 The association plans to use an interactive map of Hamburg to network people who are interested in establishing Fab City Labs in their district early next year.
 Construction workshops based on open source hardware will be held there and in keeping with Fab City standards.

 Fab Cities to benefit from mutual exchange